Gerhard Schwedes

-Gerhard H. Schwedes (born April 23, 1938) is a German-American former professional football player who played two seasons in the American Football League (AFL) as a halfback with the Boston Patriots and New York Titans.
+Gerhard H. Schwedes (April 23, 1938 – August 23, 2026) was a German-American professional football player who was a halfback for two seasons in the American Football League (AFL) with the Boston Patriots and New York Titans.
 He was born in Nazi Germany and grew up there during World War II.
 He moved to the United States when he was 12.
-He played college football at Syracuse University, which he helped to a victory in the 1960 Cotton Bowl Classic.
-In late November 1959, Schwedes was selected by the Patriots with the first pick in the territorial portion of the AFL's inaugural 1960 draft, becoming the first draft pick in AFL history and the first draft pick in Patriots franchise history.
+He played college football for the Syracuse Orangemen, whom he helped to a victory in the 1960 Cotton Bowl Classic.
+In late November 1959, Schwedes was selected by the Patriots in the territorial portion of the AFL's inaugural 1960 draft, becoming the first draft pick in Patriots franchise history.

 Early life

-Gerhard H. Schwedes was born on April 23, 1938, in Freiburg im Breisgau in Nazi Germany.
+Gerhard H. Schwedes was born in Freiburg im Breisgau, Nazi Germany, on April 23, 1938.
 His father was a German Army officer and spent part of World War II in a prison camp in Russia.
 Schwedes was raised in Ulm.
 About once a month during the war, he and his family took shelter in the home's cellar after hearing air raid warnings over the radio.
 In one instance, his friend's house across the street was destroyed by a bomb, killing the entire family.
 Another friend of his lost a leg due to a land mine.
 Schwedes did not have any shoes during the war and food was very scarce.
 In 1948, several years after the war, his father finally returned home.
 The family moved to the United States when Schwedes was 12 years old.
 His father later worked as a painter at a chemical plant in New Jersey and his mother worked at a grocery store.
 Schwedes played high school football at Hunterdon Central Regional High School in Flemington, New Jersey.